TimB44/class/spec.md

     successful if the input file contains only the lexemes described in this spec; otherwise, the compilation fails.

-  - `-p`: Perform lexical analysis and parsing only, pretty-printing the parsed program back to ASCII text in a format based on s-expressions that is described in your assignments.
+  - `-p`: Perform lexical analysis and parsing only, printing the parsed program back to ASCII text in an s-expression format that is described in your assignments.
 In this case, the compilation is considered to be successful if the input program corresponds to the grammar described in your current assignment; otherwise, the compilation fails.
+The instructor compiler supports an extra `--pp` flag that pretty-prints the s-expressions, but this is optional.)

   - `-t`: Perform lexical analysis, parsing, and type checking (but not code generation).
 In this case, the compilation is considered to be